 Avoid stigma and racism.

-We've seen alarming displays of racism and stigma surrounding COVID-19.
 Avoid showing prejudice and assuming any certain race is more likely to have the coronavirus than others.
 If you see or hear racist comments, have the courage to speak up.